HackYourFuture-CPH/corona-hack/README.md

 ## Group handin
 What would be required to hand in is:
-1. Idea/Problem formulation
+1. Idea formulation
-2. At least one wireframe
+2. At least two wireframes
 3. At least one user story
 4. Next steps